Sir George Osborn, 4th Baronet: American War of Independence

 The night before the Battle of Germantown on 4 October 1777, Howe warned Osborn to expect trouble and the detached Guard grenadier and light companies took post on the far right flank next to the Queen's Rangers, a loyalist American unit.
 In the morning they were attacked by Brigadier General William Smallwood's Maryland militia and Brigadier General David Forman's New Jersey militia.
 The militia captured a few outworks but their organization soon unraveled in the face of opposition by professional soldiers.
 After driving back the American amateurs, the British swung to their left to flank Brigadier General Alexander McDougall's Connecticut Brigade.

-On 10 November, during the final part of the Siege of Fort Mifflin, Howe directed Osborn to lead an amphibious assault on the fort on Mud Island.
+On 10 November, during the final part of the siege of Fort Mifflin, Howe directed Osborn to lead an amphibious assault on the fort on Mud Island.
 Accordingly, he assembled his grenadier company plus an additional four officers, eight NCOs, two drummers, and 150 enlisted men from the Guards Brigade and marched to Province Island on the Delaware River.
 They were joined there by a detachment of light infantry, the 27th Foot and the 29th Foot.
 Osborn planned to load eight flatboats with 35 soldiers each for the initial assault.
 In the event, the American garrison evacuated the fort on the night of 15 November and Osborn's detachment occupied the place without opposition.
 On 16 December 1777, Osborn and Lord Cornwallis left Philadelphia aboard the armed ship Brilliant.
 During his tenure as Inspector of the Foreign Troops, he cultivated excellent relations with the Hessian officer corps.
-Upon his arrival in England, King George promoted Osborn to brigadier general.
+Upon his arrival in England, George III promoted Osborn to brigadier general.
 Having obtained leave from his regiment, he then traveled in Europe.